-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments creation of a potentially large de of food and feed crops-based bid bioliquids and biomass fuels by promoting their use under this Regulation.
-Accordingly, the add greenhouse gas emissions and lo biodiversity caused by all types and food crop-based fuels require these fuels be considered to have same emission factors as the least favourable pathway. ofuels, most polluting transport sector and the maritime transport currently uses predominanetly predominantly fuels of fossil origin.
-It is therefore appropriate to avoid the creation of a potentially large demand of food and feed by far the most polluting transport sector and the and energy solutions for maritime transport require rapid action and the establishment of a clear and predictable long-term regulatory framework facilitating planning and investment from all the stakeholders concerned.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments biodiversity caused by all types of feed and food crop- based fuels require that these fuels be considered to have the same emission factors as the least favourable pathway.
+Such regulatory framework should also define limits for the GHG intensity of the energy used on-board by ships until 2050.
+Those limits should become more ambitious over time to reflect the expected technology development and increased production of renewable and low-carbon maritime-currently uses predominanetly fuels of fossil origin.
+It is therefore appropriate to avoid the creation of a potentially large demand of food and feed crops-based biofuels, bioliquids and biomass fuels by promoting their use under this Regulation.
+Accordingly, the additional greenhouse gas emissions and loss of biodiversity caused by all types of feed and food crop-based fuels require that these fuels-be considered to have the same emission factors as the least favourable pathway. which typically range between 25 and 30 years, require rapid action and the establishment of a clear and predictable long-term regulatory framework facilitating planning and investment from all the stakeholders concerned.
 Such regulatory framework will facilitate the development and deployment of new fuels and energy solutions for maritime transport, and encourage investment from stakeholders.
 Such regulatory framework should also define limits for the GHG intensity of the energy used on-board by ships until 2050.
-Those limits should become more ambitious over time to reflect the expected technology development and increased production of renewable and low-carbon maritime currently uses predominanetly fuels of fossil origin.
-It is therefore appropriate to avoid the creation of a potentially large demand of food and feed crops based biofuels, bioliquids and biomass fuels by promoting their use under this Regulation.
+Those limits should become more ambitious over time to reflect the expected technology development and increased production of renewable and low-carbon maritime-currently uses predominanetly fuels of fossil origin.
+It is therefore appropriate to avoid the creation of a potentially large demand of food and feed